How to Calculate Partial Correlation in Excel (3 Suitable Ways)

 • Partial Correlation (X, Y).
 Z = The partial correlation of the X variable & Y variable controlled by the Z variable.

 When two variables are conditional on one or more other factors, partial correlation measures the correlation between the two variables.
-Meanwhile, we can compute the partial correlation using the CORREL function, a formula based on the correlation equation, and a VBA approaches.
+Meanwhile, we can compute the partial correlation using the CORREL function, a formula based on the correlation equation, and a VBA approach.
 To demonstrate, we take a dataset that represents a student evaluation sheet.
 In this article, we can use a partial correlation to find the relationship between the student’s CGPA, SAT Score, and Assessment.

 partial correlation in excel